NicoleBIA/homeowners_sql_operational_analysis/Insights/phase_2_maintenance_activity_and_property_insights.md

 - 8 properties (27%) fall into the Older (41–60 years) category, potentially nearing key structural lifecycle thresholds.

-- 4 homes are classified as Very Old (60+ years) — these may warrant proactive inspections or capital forecasting.
+- 4 homes are classified as Very Old (60+ years); these may warrant proactive inspections or capital forecasting.

 ---